SouthGreenPlatform/trainings/README.md

 ![](http://www.southgreen.fr/sites/southgreen.fr/themes/southgreen/logo.png)
-# Welcome on the training materials of the Southgreen Bioinformatics Platform
+# Welcome on the wiki page giving access to training supports produced by the Southgreen Bioinformatics Platform

-The [wiki page](https://github.com/SouthGreenPlatform/tutorials/wiki) is a a open access to all trainings materials used ...
-It contains tips, tutorials on bioinformatics analysis and softwares.
+The [South Green platform](http://www.southgreen.fr/) has conducted a series of training courses for several years and this [wiki page](https://github.com/SouthGreenPlatform/tutorials/wiki) gives access to all trainings materials produced.

 ### Who are we?